ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

     - use foo-11 version for just current shell
 - `sdk list java`
     - see all java versions available to install, which are installed, and which one is currently used
-- `sdk install java 17.0.6-tem` - install a java version
+- `sdk default java 17.0.6-tem` - set default java version for all shells